DEEPMATTER GROUP PLC

 Meetings held in the 12 months to 31 December 2018 and the attendance of the Directors at these meetings are summarised below:

 |Independent Non-Executive Directors / Committee Members|

 The Board has a schedule of regular business, financial and operational matters, and each Board committee ensures that all areas for which the Board has responsibility are addressed and reviewed during the course of the year.
 The Chief Executive is responsible for ensuring that, to inform decision-making, the Directors receive accurate, sufficient and timely information.
 Board and committee papers are compiled and circulated to Directors prior to meetings.
 Minutes of each meeting are provided to the Board and every Director is aware of the right to have any concerns minuted and to seek independent advice at the Group's expense where appropriate.

 All members of the Board bring significant and varied sector experience, and many have board and public markets experience.
-The Board's members have chemical, technological, financial, regulatory, and venture stage operational experience and one member, Michael Bretherton, is a chartered accountant.
+The Board's members have chemical, technological, financial, regulatory, and venture stage operational experience and one member, Lauren Lees, is a chartered accountant.
 The Board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its current strategy.
 Directors attend seminars and other regulatory and trade events as considered appropriate to ensure that their knowledge remains current.

 The Board comprises the following directors who are all considered suitable for their roles given their backgrounds and experience as set out on pages 9 to 10 of the Company's Annual Report and Accounts for the year ended 31 December 2018: